 Homemade stock is a great way to add flavor and body to many different dishes.
 Flavorful chicken stock is a staple at my house, and sometimes I'll make a batch of rich beef stock.
 But one of my favorites is turkey stock.
-Whenever I make turkey at home I always turn the bones into a wonderful stock.
+Whenever I make sous vide turkeyat home, especially for Thanksgiving planning, I always turn the bones into a wonderful stock.

-Now that I almost always sous vide my turkey instead of roasting it, making a turkey stock ahead of time and using it for gravy is really important.
+Now that I almost always sous vide my turkey instead of roasting it, making a turkey stock ahead of time and using it to make turkey gravy is really important.

-My go to stock method, especially when I'm making gravy, is to get a whole turkey and remove the breasts, legs, and thighs, which I will cook later.
+My go to stock method, especially when I'm making gravy, is to get a whole turkey that I can sous vide and remove the breasts, legs, and thighs, which I will cook later.
 If you have already roasted a whole turkey, you can use all the bones leftover once you've removed most of the tasty meat from them.